 Household Garbage Collection

-The city of Knoxville provides household garbage collection via the city’s contractor, Waste Connections.
+The city of Knoxville provides each household with one 95-gallon garbage cart at no cost.
+Only the cart provided by the city may be used for garbage collection via the city’s contractor, Waste Connections.
+The cart lid must be fully closed with no additional bags placed on the lid or next to the cart.
 The weekly collection date for Old North Knoxville is Friday.
-Per city ordinance, all garbage must be in cans with lids.
-Up to four 32-gallon cans will be collected from each household.
-Trash cans must be set out at the street or alley no earlier than 6 p.m. the day before collection and no later than 7 a.m. collection day.
-Trash cans must be retrieved by 9 p.m. on collection day.
+Per city ordinance, trash carts must be set out at the street or alley no earlier than 6 p.m. the day before collection and no later than 7 a.m. collection day.
+Trash carts must be retrieved by 9 p.m. on collection day.
 You can get more information about household garbage collection at the city’s website.

 The city contractor for household trash will make pickups as regularly scheduled on most holidays during the year except for the following: New Year’s Day, Martin Luther King Jr. Day, Fourth of July, Labor Day, Thanksgiving Day, and Christmas Day, when they will pickup on the following work day after the holiday.
 If regularly scheduled pickup falls on one of these designated holidays, collections will resume on the next working day after the holiday.
 Each day after, for that week, collections will be one day behind schedule.
 For example, if the holiday falls on Monday the collection for Monday will take place on Tuesday.
 Tuesday’s materials will be picked up on Wednesday and so on.